meshery/meshery/docs/pages/guides/meshmodel.md

 **Step 1.
 Access the settings in Meshery UI**

-Click on the Settings button in the Meshery UI.
-Once you do that, you will find the setting menu.
-The setting menu in Meshery UI provides a bunch of information about things like `Environment`, `Adapters` that allows Meshery to interface with different service Meshes, `Metrics`, `MeshModel Summary`.
+Click on the Settings button in the Meshery UI to access settings menu.
+The setting menu in Meshery UI provides a bunch of information about things like `Environment`, `Adapters` - that allows Meshery to interface with different service Meshes, `Metrics` and  `MeshModel Summary`.

 <a href="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodal.png"><img alt="Settings" style="border-radius: 0.5%;" style="width:700px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodal.png" /></a>